aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 line_stipple_pattern
     16-bit bitfield of on/off flags, used to pattern the line stipple. line_stipple_factor
-    When drawinga stippled line, each bit in the stipple pattern is repeated N times, where N = line_stipple_factor + 1. line_last_pixel
+    When drawing a stippled line, each bit in the stipple pattern is repeated N times, where N = line_stipple_factor + 1. line_last_pixel
     Controls whether the last pixel in a line is drawn or not.
 OpenGL